There are three routes you can take to travel by public transport from Chiang Mai to Kanchanaburi:

 Train tickets from Bangkok to Kanchanaburi are only sold at Thonburi train station.
 For local bus and minivan services from Ayutthaya to Kanchanaburi buy these at the station before you travel.

-Route 2: Travel from Chiang Mai to Kanchanaburi via Ayutthaya
+Train and Bus from Chiang Mai to Kanchanaburi via Ayutthaya

 The most direct way to travel by train from Chiang Mai to Kanchanaburi is to travel to Ayutthaya and then change to local minivan and bus services for the journey from Ayutthaya to Kanchanaburi.
 The best way to explain how to do this journey is to break it down into three stages.